Evaluation of music in Zambia: conclusion

 A reduction of the number of judgements

 In addition, the plot shows that people use fewer judgements and judgement types in the 2000s.
-In particular, the need to have attention for changeable and structural features has been greatly reduced.
-With that, the evaluation has become less detailed and more focused on the more global aspects of effect and feeling.
-The 2000s judgements are more based on personally observed phenomena: effect and feeling.
-Not so much on features in music and dance that are to contribute to their effectiveness.
+In particular, the need to pay attention to changeable and structural features has been greatly reduced.
+Consequently, the evaluation has become less detailed and more focused on the more global aspects of effect and feeling.
+The 2000s judgements are more based on personally observed phenomena: effect and feeling, rather than on features in music and dance that are intended to contribute to their effectiveness.

 Excellence is close to properness

 Evaluation of music in Zambia: conclusion.
 The judgements in the Excellence group state that the item or performer is better than the rest.
 They do not shed much light on what features made the item or performer superior.
-We could consider the Excellence judgements as crude versions of two other types of judgements.
-Changeable features: the excellence in utilising the leeway available or properness: excellence as properness in the superlative.
+We could consider the Excellence judgements as crude versions of two other types of judgements: changeable features (excellence in utilising the leeway available) or properness (excellence as properness in the superlative).
 Figure E suggests that the excellence group is much more akin to the latter group than to the first.
-Put in other words: excellence judgements refer much more to a high level of properness that to a high level of taking liberty within the borders of what is still effective.
+Put another way: excellence judgements refer much more to a high level of properness than to a high level of taking liberty within the borders of what is still effective.

 Conclusion

-In Chibale, people use three pairs of groups of judgements to evaluate music and dance items and performers.
-The feeling and effect it brings, the measure to which it is proper or excellent and certain features it has or has not.
+In Chibale, people use three pairs of groups of judgements to evaluate music and dance items and performers: the feeling and effect they bring; the measure to which they are proper or excellent; and certain features they have or have not.
 In the 1980s, the attention for these three pairs was more or less equal.
 Between the 1980s and the 2000s, attention for the features dwindled.
 It shifted almost completely to attention for effect and, to a lesser extent, feeling.
 The result is that only two pairs of judgement groups have remained.
-One of them: effect and feeling is much more prominent than the other: properness and excellence.
+One of them, effect and feeling, is much more prominent than the other, properness and excellence.

 The relation between preferences for a genre and judgements about a genre

 Evaluation of music in Zambia: conclusion.
 People use judgements from the six judgement groups in the evaluation of all main musical genres.
-But in some cases a clear relation exists between a judgement group and a genre.
+However, in some cases, a clear relation exists between a judgement group and a genre.

-The judgements of christian music and dance much more often belong to the effect category than those of spirit possession items.
-People use judgements related to the changeable and structural features most often in evaluating possession music and least often in evaluating christian music.
-Both the christian denominations and the possession cults believe that for good music minimally certain requirements have to be fulfilled and that a favourable effect is its final goal.
-The difference lays in the means that lead to that goal.
-For christians this is text, sung and unsung, rendered at the right moment and without mistakes.
-For the members of the possession cults it is well-performed music and dancing and a small number of other actions, all leading to hotness, hence effect.
+Judgements about christian music and dance more often belong to the effect category than those of spirit possession items.
+People use judgements related to the changeable and structural features most often when evaluating possession music and least often when evaluating christian music.
+Both the christian denominations and the possession cults believe that good music must fulfil certain requirements and that a favourable effect is its ultimate goal.
+The difference lies in the means that lead to that goal.
+For christians, this is text, sung and unsung, rendered at the right moment and without mistakes.
+For the members of the possession cults, it is well-performed music and dancing, along with a small number of other actions, all leading to ‘heat’, hence effect.

 Akanika kupota bwino nipa mabwe